dcsoft-yyf/JIEJIE.NET/README.md

 ## In the future

-   It will support remove private const fields(also include private enum const field) or other advanced features.Please pay attention to me.
+   It will support upgrad assembly file from .NET Framework to .NET Core without any source code.Please pay attention to me.

 ## License
 JieJie.NET use GPL-2.0 License.